cyral-quickstart/quickstart-gitops-terraform/README.md

 * A functional Cyral deployment.
 If you don't have one, please [register for a free trial](https://cyral.com/register/)!
-* A set of Cyral API Client Credentials (client ID and secret).
+* A set of Cyral API client credentials (client ID and secret).

+To generate the API client credentials, go to your Cyral Control Plane and navigate to "API Client Credentials" on the left-hand navigation bar.
+Then click the "+" button to create a new set of credentials, and provide a given name and set of permissions.
+For this specific quickstart, the API client used requires the following permissions:

+* View Datamaps
+* Modify Policies
+* View Sidecars and Repositories
+* Modify Sidecars and Repositories

+Once the API client is created, the client ID and secret will be displayed on the screen.
+Save these values because they will be inaccessible from the Control Plane later and must be regenerated if lost.

-To use the automated GitOps workflow:
+Additionally, the following prerequisites are required to use the example automated GitOps workflow with GitHub Actions and Terraform Cloud:

-* A [Terraform Cloud][tfcloud] account (a free account is fine!).
+* A [Terraform Cloud][tfcloud] account (a free account is fine).
     * A [Terraform Cloud API token][tfcloud-token] - generate this in Terraform Cloud User Settings.
 Click on "Create an API token" and generate an API token named "GitHub Actions".
 * A GitHub account where you can create a copy of this repository (to interact with the automated GitOps workflow).

-Optional, but recommended:
+Finally, the following prerequisites are optional, but recommended:

 * A Cyral sidecar, deployed and functional.
 * A database which you want to be protected by the sidecar.